RicardoRamirezR/blade-nav.nvim/README.md

 # blade-nav.nvim
-Navigating Blade views, routes and configs within Laravel projects
+Navigating Blade views, components, routes and configs within Laravel projects

 `blade-nav.nvim` is a Neovim plugin designed to enhance navigation within Laravel projects.
-It allows quick access to Blade files and their corresponding classes, and enables navigation to the controller associated with a route name.
-An as a bonous to configuration files.
+It allows quick access to Blade views and their corresponding classes, enables navigation to the controller associated with a route name, and to configuration files.
 This plugin simplifies moving between controllers, routes, configuration files, Blade views, and components in Laravel applications.